Shivansh2407/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 5 | CI/CD with Cloud Native Tooling |  &#9744;

 ## Status Definitions
- &#9744; Means that that the particular Chapter is not statrted yet <br>
+ &#9744; Means that the particular Chapter is not started yet 👍 <br>
- &#9746; Means that the particular Chapter is under progress <br>
+ &#9746; Means that the particular Chapter is under progress 👨‍💻 <br>
- &#9745; Means that the particular Chapter is completed
+ &#9745; Means that the particular Chapter is completed 🎉

  ## Want to Contribute?
  Fork the repo and send PRs.